microsoft/promptpex/docs/src/content/docs/reference/implementation-plan.md

 - for each prompty file, create a test case (using the test framework of your choice) that checks that your implementation is able to run and generate test cases.

 - run the tests cases and fix the code until all tests pass.

+## Phase 3: Additional features

+You will find additional features for promptpex generation that can be useful to add once the basic test generation is working.

+- [Groundtruth](./groundtruth.md): how to generate groundtruth for prompts.
+- [Test Samples](./test-samples.md): how to integrate existing test samples into the test generation process.
+- [Test Expansion](./test-expansion.md): how to morph tests into more complex longer texts.
+- [Scenarios](./scenarios.md): how to receive custom set of inputs instructions from the users and use it to guide the generation of tests.

 ### Notes